mysterycommand/quick/README.md

 This skeleton provide a sample Quick project with an initial Scene, a black background and a player Sprite with the Controllable plugin, so you can move it with the keyboard or a gamepad.
 Make sure you check the [[API]] and [quick-demos](https://github.com/diogoschneider/quick-demos) to harness the full potential of the library.

 ## Input
+Quick's input subsystem dynamically attaches physical devices such as gamepads, keyboards, mice and touch screens to virtual devices.
+Gamepads and keyboards are known to the game as controllers via the Controller class, while mice and touch screens are known to the game as pointers, via the Pointer class.
+Games can use one or more devices, such as a controller and a pointer to command a more complex game or even multiple controllers for multiplayer games.

+### Controllers
-Quick's input subsystem dynamically attaches physical devices to virtual controllers.
-In order to be accessible and ergonomic to the majority of players without configuration hassles, Quick convenes to a common set of abstract commands, which are:
+In order to be accessible and ergonomic to the majority of players without configuration hassles, Quick convenes to a common set of commands. which are:
   * Up
   * Down
   * Left